-AS MCSAP maintains a strong commercial vehicle inspection program tokeep unsafe commercial vehicles and drivers off of American Samoa highway.
+AS MCSAP maintains a strong commercial vehicle inspection program to keep unsafe commercial vehicles and drivers off of American Samoa highway.
 American Samoa has only one primary corridor, a two way road with some overlap during inspections.
-MCSAP currently only has 3 certified inspectors.
-AS MCSAP has one vacant officer inspector at this time and is planning to hire two additional Police Safety Officers for FY2018.
+MCSAP currently has 4 certified inspectors.
+AS MCSAP has two vacant officer inspector positions at this time and will try to fill the vacancies for FY2018.
 MCSAP needs to increase its level of training to enhance the program and to increase its skills.
 In order to achieve our MCSAP goals, any new officer inspector will be sent to MCSAP Part A & B training to gain inspection certification.
+Regarding the FY 2017 inspection totals, AS MCSAP experienced several IT issues and the MCSAP Coordinator took an unexpected medical retirement during this time leaving the program without anyone to conduct uploads.
+As such, the number reported from Safetynet may be considerably less than the actual inspection count.